BDC Hamburger Icon

 However, jumping on the latest bandwagon just because everyone else is can damage your brand.
 Every trend you try to capitalize on for PR should be relevant to your company and match your brand’s mission and values.

-If you stray from your brand identity to exploit trends that don’t genuinely tie in with your company, you risk damaging your reputation or, even worse, causing your company to become invisible because you’ve made it look just like everyone else’s.
-[Learn how to track industry trends.]
+If you stray from your brand identity, you risk damaging your reputation.
+Even worse, you could cause your company to become invisible because you’ve made it look just like everyone else’s.

 Your PR campaigns should aim for maximum inclusivity and demonstrate your organization’s beliefs and values.
-Show you’re a diverse and inclusive company by incorporating diversity into your products and marketing.
-Demonstrate that your business is equitable, as such actions speak louder than words.
+Incorporate diversity into your products and marketing to show you’re a diverse and inclusive company.
+Demonstrate that your business is equitable, as actions speak louder than words.

 Not delivering what you promised can cause confusion between you and your target customer.
 Even worse, it can prevent a first-time buyer from becoming a repeat customer.
 You might even see your business go viral if there are enough consumer complaints.

-If you’re going to trumpet your products or services with a PR campaign, you’d better be sure that your product or service lives up to expectations.
-If it doesn’t, you’ll need a solid customer service team in place to make things right with the customer and repair their now-tarnished image of your company.
+If you trumpet your products or services with a PR campaign, you’d better be sure your product or service lives up to expectations.
+If it doesn’t, you’ll need a solid customer service team to make things right with the customer and repair their now-tarnished image of your company.
 But if you continually fail to deliver and don’t own your mishaps, your business’s future will be severely limited.

 Did You Know?Did you know